roger-russel/pool-party/manifest/journal.md

 I hope those race condition will be fixed.

 It is not really a big problem, I started to do this pool to learn more about multi-thread strategies any way.

+## 2020-12-16 Cloase channels with channels ...

+It is a little strange for me, but it seams to be the best solution to close channels on range without happening race conditions.

+I took a look into some methods and I think that I will go with the selection option

+select:
+case <- chShutdown
+break

+something like that